Actipro/WPF-Controls/Documentation/topics/editors/other-controls/maskedtextbox.md

 Prompts can be appended to the end of the text in scenarios where further text input is required to properly match a mask.
 The prompts do their best to indicate literal characters as themselves.
 Any time there is a choice in character, a prompt character specified by the [PromptChar](xref:@ActiproUIRoot.Controls.Editors.MaskedTextBox.PromptChar) is inserted.

-By default the prompts will only be appended when the control has focus.
+By default, the prompts will only be appended when the control has focus.
 The [PromptVisibility](xref:@ActiproUIRoot.Controls.Editors.MaskedTextBox.PromptVisibility) property can be changed to `Always` to always show prompts, even when the control doesn't has focus.
 The `Never` option prevents prompts from ever showing.

 ## Case Sensitivity and Case-Correction